 Assisted suicide and euthanasia are often presented as resolving a medical issue, but the chief reasons cited are always existential.

-Once again last year, the proportion of those seeking assisted suicide not wishing to be a burden on loved ones and caregivers rose, this time to 63.6%.
-Campaigners might note that this didn't top the list: 95.6% cited being 'less able to engage in activities making life enjoyable' and 95.1% cited 'losing autonomy', but these are inextricably linked with the concept of being a burden and speak to the care and support available to people with terminal and incurable conditions and how those people feel in accepting these, to say nothing also of the support given to carers by employers and local authorities.
+Once again last year, over half* of those seeking assisted suicide not wishing to be a burden on loved ones and caregivers rose - 54.2%*.
+Campaigners might note that this didn't top the list: 90.5%* cited being 'less able to engage in activities making life enjoyable' and 91.7%* cited 'losing autonomy', but these are inextricably linked with the concept of being a burden and speak to the care and support available to people with terminal and incurable conditions and how those people feel in accepting these, to say nothing also of the support given to carers by employers and local authorities.
 The very idea of a physician endorsing suicidal intent on the grounds of not wanting to be a burden is obscene.

 Doctor-shopping is a known facet of assisted suicide in practice.
 Some doctors do not participate due to conscientious objections; others might assess patients who in their opinion do not meet the legal criteria.
 Some doctors, however, are at ease with the practice of prescribing lethal drugs to patients: the 249 prescriptions written in 2018 were made out by 103 doctors.
 At least one of these doctors made out 35 on their own; averaged out across the year, they sought to assist a patient's suicide every 10 or 11 days.
 'Patient' suggests a meaningful relationship, but prescriptions were made out on the basis of doctor-patient relationships lasting as little as a week.